CodySamuelson/HIST-3814-FailLog/Module3FailLog.md

 # Going further with Open Refine
 - I'll do my best to actually try to go further.
 Had more fun than I thought I would.
 - Welp, can't figure out how to add the extension.
 Asked in Slack for help!
+- Professor suggested checking to see if program was up to date.
+I checked, and it seems fine.
+- Tried running again, still not working.
+- Unfortunately have to leave for the day now. :( Will have to try again at a later date!